 - Items (Common Locket or Bracelet drops)

-Scrolls and Sapphires generally become not-restrictive pretty quickly and aren't an important thing to farm in the end game.
-The Coins are very valuable, and it's a bit below what you would otherwise get for 15 energy, but the amount isn't terrible either.
+Scrolls and Sapphires generally become non-restrictive pretty quickly and aren't an important thing to farm in the end game.
+Coins are very valuable, and it's a bit below what you would otherwise get for 15 energy, but the amount isn't terrible either.

-- You can use 3 heroes.
-You enter with your normal selected hero, and upon dying you can choose another hero from your list to use.
-Upon dying again, you can choose and play a 3rd final hero.
+- You can use three heroes.
+You enter with your normal selected hero, and upon dying, you can choose another hero from your list to use.
+Upon dying again, you can choose and play a third and final hero.

-- You will encounter a "Mysterious Magician" at the beginning of the run which will enable a modifier to your run.
+- You will encounter a "Mysterious Magician" at the beginning of the run which will enable a modifier for your run.
 These modifiers could be various buffs or debuffs.
-You can re-roll the modifier a limited number of times before you accept them though later re-rolls may require ads.
+You can re-roll the modifier a limited number of times before you accept it, though later re-rolls may require ads.
 You cannot go back to a previous modifier after a re-roll.

-- You will encounter the "Mysterious Magician" more times through-out the run where he will grant you offensive or defensive buffs lasting a limited number of rooms and occasionally actual skills.
+- You will encounter the "Mysterious Magician" more times throughout the run, and he will grant you offensive or defensive buffs lasting a limited number of rooms and occasionally actual skills.

-That's the majority of the new stuff that is happening in Endless Mode.
-But there are a few things to take note.
+That's the majority of the new stuff that is happening in endless mode.
+But there are a few things to take note of.
 You still get to a maximum of level 11, having earned 10 total skills.
 However, Angels will continue to appear throughout the run offering healing or stat buffs, so you will continue to power up over time even after you max out.
-Furthermore, due to the nature of the mode, buffs that trigger on clearing a room without taking damage and immensely powerful.
+Furthermore, due to the nature of the mode, buffs that trigger on clearing a room without taking damage are immensely powerful.